MartinezAgullo/arxiv-rag-mcp/README.md

 ## 🔧 MCP Servers Used

 ### 1. **ArXiv MCP Server**
-Search and download academic papers from ArXiv.
+Search, download, and read academic papers from ArXiv.

 ```json
 {